digitalight/it-inventory/README.md

 # Seed the database with user accounts and sample data
 npm run seed

+# OR, if you only want to create the admin user:
+npm run init-admin
 ```

 **First Login:**
-After setting up the database and seeding, you can log in with:
+After setting up the database, you can log in with:
 - **Username:** admin
 - **Password:** admin123

+**Note:** The admin user will be automatically created on first login attempt if it doesn't exist, but it's recommended to run the seeding or init-admin command explicitly.

 **Important:** Change the default password immediately after first login through the user management interface.